-Ethos is the property that determines our moral conduct.

 16. He also said, "The man who is truly good and wise will bear with dignity whatever fortune sends and will always make the best of his circumstances."

-17. The indisputable truth in those consequential words is found, within the decision taken.
+17. The indisputable truth in those consequential words is found, within the decision elaborated after the fact.

-18. The demonstrative sign of dignity is the utilisation and the praxis of ethos.
+18. The demonstrative sign of dignity is the praxis and the practical confirmation of ethos that we adhere to its definition.

-19. No measure of it can be experimented, without the discipline of self-awareness.
+19. No measure of it can be experimented, without the discipline and administration of self-awareness.

-20. The Oracle attests that the reason for dignity is the absolute affirmation of the universal truth.
+20. The Oracle attests that the reason for philosophy is the absolute affirmation of the universal truth and its different elements.

-21. We can think of it, as the selected choice for respect or belief.
+21. We can think of it, as the selected choice for respect or belief that is superseded, by either of those two variables.

-22. Therefore, the relation with its function and its necessity is twofold.
+22. Therefore, the relation with its function and its necessity is twofold and germane in its involvement.

 23. On one hand, its function is to reward our dignified actions, and its necessity is to fulfill the cause of which it serves.